Properties: Sweet, neutral

 Open wounds; used for centuries to prevent infection and is currently supported by evidence (Tashkandi, 2021), and even recommended by the NHS (Oxford NHS trust, 2015)

-- Aids fasting
+- Aids longevity

 Mentioned in the Shen Nong Ben Cao Jing as part of the superior class of animal products which can, with protracted taking, fortify the will (志 Zhi), make the body light and free from hunger, and prevent senility.
 This may suggest it was part of supplementing the diet when engaging in an "avoiding grain" (Bigu 辟穀) fasting regime to cultivate life (Yangsheng 養生).
-Honey is particularly interesting due to its high sugar content which contradicts the idea that Bigu was a keto diet but several reviews have concluded that honey lowers blood glucose levels and improves metabolic health (Meo et al., 2017; Bobis et al., 2018; Zamanian & Azizi-Soleiman, 2020; Ahmed et al., 2022)

 Suggested Daily Dosage: Decocted in water, used to form pills, used to prepare herbs or applied to wounds.